Application for

 The Standing Committee application process occurs annually in the Spring.
 Contact SOMFaculty@hofstra.edu if you have questions.

 The Curriculum Committee (CC) makes recommendations to the Dean on all matters relating to the four-year curriculum.
 The CC ensures that course and clerkship reports are reviewed and continuous quality improvement takes place.
-The Curriculum Committee includes an executive committee and three subcommittees (the First 100 Weeks Subcommittee, the Second 100 Weeks Subcommittee, and the Professionalism Subcommittee).
+The Curriculum Committee includes an executive committee and three subcommittees (First 100 Weeks Subcommittee, Second 100 Weeks Subcommittee, and Professionalism Subcommittee).

 Qualifications: Individuals applying for the Curriculum Committee Executive Committee should be passionate about the educational program and the mission of the school and have teaching experience.
 Experience as an education leader in UME or GME is preferred.